ashleighc207/react-dice/README.md

 ## Dependencies
 - create-react-app
 - Google Fonts - Roboto (400, 500)
+- Font Awesome

 ## How to Use
 Fork this respository, then clone it to your local machine.
-Create a simple HTTP server using Python, http-server, or your serving tool of choice. _Note: You do not need to know Python for this._  Check your Python version before starting by running `python -V` from the terminal.

-#### Create-React-App
-- Run `npm start` in the root directory to start the server and launch the app
+Run `npm start` in the root directory to start the server and launch the app

-Once the server is up and running, navigate to `localhost:8000` to see the app in action!

 #### Fork this repository:
 Click the Fork button in the top right